microsoft/hlsl-specs/proposals/0018-work-graphs.md

 }
 ```

-> Note: These equivalent forms are not currently mapped to the previous DXIL
-> Barrier operation on prior shader models.
-The new barrier is only available
-> on SM 6.8 and above.
+> Note: The new barrier is only available on shader model 6.8 and above.
+> Although there are some cases where there is an equivalent DXIL operation
+> for prior shader models, there is not a complete mapping from one to the
+> other, which would only make it partially available.
+This design allows for a
+> consistent set of rules that can easily be validated early on in compilation.

 ### New Structure Attributes